s-victor/TinyPedal/docs/customization.md

 ## Pace notes
-`TinyPedal Pace Notes` file is stored as `TPPN` format (.tppn extension) under `TinyPedal\pacenotes` folder (default).
-Pace notes can be created or edited with `Track Notes Editor` from `Tools` menu in main window.
+`TinyPedal Pace Notes` data is stored as `TPPN` format (.tppn extension) under `TinyPedal\pacenotes` folder (default).
+Pace notes can be created or edited with [Track Notes Editor](#track-notes-editor) from `Tools` menu in main window.

-Pace notes files are mainly used for playback pace notes sounds for specific tracks.
+Pace notes data is mainly used for playback pace notes sounds for specific tracks.

 To allow `auto notes loading` function to work, pace notes file name must match same track map file name.

 ## Track notes
-`TinyPedal Track Notes` file is stored as `TPTN` format (.tptn extension) under `TinyPedal\tracknotes` folder (default).
-Track notes can be created or edited with `Track Notes Editor` from `Tools` menu in main window.
+`TinyPedal Track Notes` data is stored as `TPTN` format (.tptn extension) under `TinyPedal\tracknotes` folder (default).
+Track notes can be created or edited with [Track Notes Editor](#track-notes-editor) from `Tools` menu in main window.

-Track notes files are mainly used for displaying corner and section names for specific tracks, or providing additional info at specific track location while driving.
+Track notes data is mainly used for displaying corner and section names for specific tracks, or providing additional info at specific track location while driving.

 To allow `auto notes loading` function to work, track notes file name must match same track map file name.